 Top Things to Do in Minocqua, Wisconsin

 Some 2,300 lakes surround this vacation hub.
 When you get off the water, head downtown to explore nearly 100 shops, antiques stores and restaurants.
 Check out our picks for what to do, where to eat and where to stay in Minocqua.

 There are 3,200 reasons for this area's reputation as an ideal lake getaway-that's the number of lakes in Vilas and Oneida counties.
 And there are 1,000 rooms, condos and cabins lining pine-shaded shores.
 We didn't even count the supper clubs, cafes, shops, shows and other attractions.
-Despite the expanding resort scene, you can still find natural lakes so quiet that the plunk of a lure echoes from shore to shore.
-Towns like Minocqua are the quintessential resort-area destination-the one most people dream of when they're stuck in a cubicle on a sunny day.
+But you can still find natural lakes so quiet that the plunk of a lure echoes from shore to shore.
+Towns like Minocqua are the quintessential resort-area destination—the one most people dream of when they're stuck in a cubicle on a sunny day.

 What to do